Causes of World War I: Social Darwinism

 War was seen as a natural and viable or even useful instrument of policy.
 "War was compared to a tonic for a sick patient or a life-saving operation to cut out diseased flesh."
 Since war was natural for some leaders, it was simply a question of timing and so it would be better to have a war when the circumstances were most propitious.
 "I consider a war inevitable," declared Moltke in 1912.
 "The sooner the better."
 In German ruling circles, war was viewed as the only way to rejuvenate Germany.
 Russia was viewed as growing stronger every day, and it was believed that Germany had to strike while it still could before it was crushed by Russia.

 Nationalism made war a competition between peoples, nations or races, rather than kings and elites.
 Social Darwinism carried a sense of inevitability to conflict and downplayed the use of diplomacy or international agreements to end warfare.
 It tended to glorify warfare, the taking of initiative, and the warrior male role.

 Social Darwinism played an important role across Europe, but J. Leslie has argued that it played a critical and immediate role in the strategic thinking of some important hawkish members of the Austro-Hungarian government.
 Social Darwinism, therefore, normalized war as an instrument of policy and justified its use.

-Web of alliances

-Although general narratives of the war tend to emphasize the importance of alliances in binding the major powers to act in the event of a crisis such as the July Crisis, historians such as Margaret MacMillan warn against the argument that alliances forced the Great Powers to act as they did: "What we tend to think of as fixed alliances before the First World War were nothing of the sort.
-They were much more loose, much more porous, much more capable of change."

-The most important alliances in Europe required participants to agree to collective defence if they were attacked.
-Some represented formal alliances, but the Triple Entente represented only a frame of mind: